fedhere/PUI2015labs/github_create_repo_cmds.md

 git push
 ```

-#go online to your fork, check the changes, request a merge
+##go online to your fork, check the changes, request a merge

+#back to your own repo...
-#check your email: you will find the merge request from your new friend!
+##check your email: you will find the merge request from your new friend!
 ##lets get back to our own repo online and look for pull requests. let's accept this request!

 ```